You Already Know Your Triggers. Here Is What You Do Not Know Yet.

 - Where you were in your day (morning, afternoon, evening)

-Context variables often explain why the same trigger produces different severity responses.
-When your nervous system is already loaded from poor sleep and high stress, a smaller trigger can produce a much larger response than it would on a well-rested, lower-stress day.
-Seeing this in data form is often validating for people who blame themselves for not “handling” things they handled fine last month.
+Context variables often explain why the same trigger produces a 3 one week and an 8 the next.
+When the nervous system is already loaded from poor sleep and high stress, a smaller input can produce a much larger response.
+Seeing this in your own data is the difference between “I am falling apart” and “my window was narrow on Tuesday and I logged the receipts.”

 Recovery Time and Method

 How long did it take to return to a functional baseline?
-What helped, if anything?
-(Movement, grounding, solitude, contact with a safe person, distraction, nothing.)
-This data is specific to you and invaluable for building your personal recovery toolkit.
-After a few months of logging, you will have solid evidence about what actually helps you recover, not what is supposed to help in general.
+What helped, if anything: movement, grounding, solitude, contact with a safe person, distraction, nothing?
+After a few months of entries you have evidence about what actually helps you recover, not what is supposed to help in general.
+Generic grounding advice ignores that your nervous system is not generic.

 What Patterns Typically Emerge From a Trigger Log